FunkyOz/funkyoz-plugins/README.md

 /plugin marketplace list
 ```

-You should see `claude-code-plugins` in the list.
+You should see `funkyoz-plugins` in the list.

 ## Installing Plugins